- Best corner TV mount

 - One of the strongest single-arm budget brackets able to hold 220 lbs.

-- Fits TV screens up to 70 inches.
+- Fits screens up to 70 inches.

 #8 Heavy-duty material